zhzhang2018/STARRS/README.md

 # STARRS
 Shuttle Tracker and Ride Request Services for the Colby College Shuttle and Jitney
+Note: This is the version up to Jan.
+2018.
+I switched course after that, and the final version of the project can be found at WillGross/STARRS.

 To start:
 1. Drag MainPage.html to your browser to open the main page.